WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 open an additional set of reverse media byways.

 tnt: send from consumer to provider, it invokes a takeback-and-transfer operation.
-The behavior of the provider upon receipt of this command is not subject to specification.
-This command merely invokes the feature as it has been implemented by the provider.
+It includes the phone number to which the call should be transferred.
+The provide will then transfer the call to the target number.
+This event is meant to invoke the feature as it has been implemented by the provider.
+RIPP does not define additional behaviors.

 ## Call Termination